bbc/a11y-tests-web/README.md

 To test these other Lighthouse categories, add a `lighthouseCategories` array to the config.
 See the config file in `config/simorgh/simorgh.js` for an example setup.

 `a11y-tests-web` will generate a summary report of the lighthouse results in JSON, saved to `a11y-tests-web/lighthouse-report.json`.
-You can pass an `OUTPUT_JSON` environment variable to vary the output location of the JSON file.
+You can pass an `ATW_OUTPUT_JSON` environment variable to vary the output location of the JSON file.
 This a path relative to where the `a11y-tests-web` code files live.

-To lun lighthouse tests and save to `OUTPUT_JSON` path:
+To lun lighthouse tests and save to `ATW_OUTPUT_JSON` path:

 ```
-A11Y_CONFIG=simorgh/simorgh OUTPUT_JSON='/../lighthouse-report.json' npm run start:lighthouse:junit
+ATW_CONFIG=simorgh/simorgh ATW_OUTPUT_JSON='/../lighthouse-report.json' npm run start:lighthouse:junit
 ```

 ## Running on Jenkins